The wordy, verbose garbage that those in academia produce is not good writing. That’s because it’s not reader friendly.

 Yeah, what they said.

 There’s one author who’s work I particularly enjoy for this reason.
 That author would be Ernest Hemingway.
-The Plain English Campaign would approve his style.
+His style would be met with approval from the Plain English campaign.

 Here’s one of his quotes about writing: